Recurrent Urinary Tract Infections Overview

 Conditions such as diabetes, kidney stones, and immune suppression increase susceptibility to UTIs.

-To diagnose a UTI, a healthcare provider will review symptoms and perform a urinalysis to check for bacteria, blood cells, or other signs of infection.
+To diagnose a UTI in New York, a healthcare provider will review symptoms and perform a urinalysis to check for bacteria, blood cells, or other signs of infection.
 In cases of recurrent urinary infections, additional testing, such as a urine culture or imaging studies, may be necessary to identify any underlying issues, like structural abnormalities or chronic kidney conditions.

 Dr. Sonia Bahlani speaking to patient